 This Recommendation provides radio-frequency channel arrangements for point-to-point (P-P) fixed wireless systems operating in the 42 GHz (40.5 to 43.5 GHz) band, which may be used for high, medium and low capacity systems.
-The preferred radio-frequency channel arrangements are based on multiples of basic channels of 7 MHz width merged to form higher channel widths up to 112 MHz.
+The preferred radio-frequency channel arrangements are based on multiples of basic channels of 7 MHz width merged to form higher channel widths up to 224 MHz.
 Additional option for block arrangement suitable for deployment of a variety of fixed wireless access (FWA) systems using multipoint technology as well as PP links for infrastructure and access purpose.
 Third option for a flexible mixed use of the above deployment methodology is also described.

+Key words

+Fixed service, point to point, channel bandwidth, channel arrangement, 42GHz

+Abbreviations

+RF Radio frequency

+MHz Megahertz

+GHz Gigahertz

+Related ITU Recommendations and Reports

+Recommendation ITU-R F.746 – Radio-frequency arrangements for fixed service systems

 The ITU Radiocommunication Assembly,